 - Sprung V Wheel: Another sprung preload system holding each axis, but doing a poor job of it.
 Allows carriages to flex on each rail, causes uneven wear, exacerbates problems with cheap bearings.

 - Bed Warping: Steel glued to glass hot plate either came from factory warped, or repeat heat cooling cycles made them warp together due to uneven thermal expansion/contraction.
-My unit probably had 3mm between glass and aluminium hot plate underneath in the middle.
+My unit probably had 3mm gap in the middle between glass and aluminium hot plate.

 - Additionally, heated bed underpowered at around 0.2W/cm(2), mine maxes out around 92°C. 0.4-0.6W/cm(2) would be needed to reach higher bed temperatures preferred by ABS.

 - Geometry: Nozzle placed as far from Z nut as conceivably possible, huge overhang.
 Bad design choice.